The Adoption Process: Adoption Requirements and Costs

 A big part of the adoption process is completing an adoption home study.
 This typically involves a criminal background check, personal references, and a social worker’s visit to your home.
 There will also be a review of your financial situation and medical history.

 Your Lifetime coordinator has referrals to qualified home study providers nationwide.
-If you are in Florida, we would be thrilled to complete your home study ourselves!
+If you are in Florida, we would be thrilled to complete your home study ourselves at our Florida adoption agency!

 Working with an adoption agency will also require some different paperwork.
 Your Lifetime Adoption coordinator will make sure you know what paperwork is involved so you can get everything submitted on time and to the right people.